 Pity British P.M.
 Elizabeth May.
 It’s reported that she never believed in Brexit, the Quixotic decision, based on a spectacularly ill-advised referendum, to withdraw the U.K. from the European Union.
 Now she’s supposed to make it happen, struggling to navigate between Scylla and Charybdis while a pack of braying hard-liners tries to pull her down.
 These were always going to be difficult shoals to navigate, and the destination was always going to be something between a bitter disappointment and a self-inflicted immolation.
 She’s brave, really, to keep at it.
 She can’t win.

 The “Leave” side of the Brexit fiasco campaigned endlessly on how the exit from the E.U. would be painless.
-The U.K. would once again be free to run its own house, maintain its own immigration policies, write its own regulations, negotiate its own trade deals (which were bound to favourable) and rise once again to prosperity and power in the world, unfettered by the whims of Brussels bureaucrats and officious interference from the Continent.
+The U.K. would once again be free to run its own house, maintain its own immigration policies, write its own regulations, negotiate its own trade deals (which were bound to be favourable) and rise once again to prosperity and power in the world, unfettered by the whims of Brussels bureaucrats and officious interference from the Continent.
 Meanwhile, nothing would be sacrificed, and possible effects upon economic relations with Europe were nothing to worry about.
 It sounded great!

 It was, sadly, also a pack of really quite transparent lies, promulgated by the likes of Boris Johnson and Nigel Farrage, who ran what amounted to the prototype for Trump’s later campaign for President, capitalizing on populist anger, economic dislocation, racism, and essential confusion as to how things work.
 Much as one later marvelled at how a farcical carnival barker like Trump could win so many over to his side, one watched, gobsmacked, speechless, as these characters carried the day:

-When contemplating the sheer brazenness of the hucksterism, as well as the almost shrill tone of the patently false pro-Brexit propaganda that preceded the referendum, one can’t help but reach one of those “I can’t prove it by I know it’s true” conclusions: behind the scenes there must have been a cackling Vladimir Putin pulling the strings, somehow.
+When contemplating the sheer brazenness of the hucksterism, as well as the almost shrill tone of the patently false pro-Brexit propaganda that preceded the referendum, one can’t help but reach one of those “I can’t prove it but I know it’s true” conclusions: behind the scenes there must have been a cackling Vladimir Putin pulling the strings, somehow.
 The misinformation, fake news, and relentless bald-faced lying are too reminiscent of what became of the U.S. Presidential campaign to avoid the suspicion of a single guiding hand, or at least a common strategy of interference.
 This is particularly so since Brexit is so very much in line with Putin’s fervent wish to disrupt European solidarity and weaken Western alliances, the better to play his fundamentally weak hand against foes who don’t seem to realize they hold nearly all the face cards.

 Truly, the way Putin is striding around the world stage like he’s the master of a superpower, rather than the corrupt steward of an economic and military basket case, has to stand as one of the greatest triumphs of image over substance in the history of geopolitics.
 I suppose we should salute him, grudgingly, for that, and the brilliant game of divide-and-conquer that he’s been playing within the Western alliance system over the past few years.